docknetwork/api-docs/source/index.html.md

 <h1 id="revocationstatus">Revocation Status</h1>

-Once the registry is being revoked or unrevoked, you can check its status with the registry id and revocation id.
+Credentials can be revoked or unrevoked, and as such they contain a revocation status so that verifiers/issuers can check if the credential is still valid.
+Once a revocation registry has been created and credentials issued with it, you can check the revocation status.
+Verifiers will do this automatically.

 ## Get Revocation Status